UtkarshRedd/Product-Popularity-Forecaster/README.md

-# Introduction
+# Product Popularity Forecaster
-This web-app was designed to calculate popularities of products from a particular catalog containing grocery products sold on an e-retail app.
-Sales revenue and quantity data of every product and category were aggreagated and used to calculate the popularity of the product.
-For a specific date, a seasonal ARIMAX model was then trained to forecast the sales revenue and quantity data for the next 7 days.
-This was done for products being sold in every major city to provide city-wise and city-wise-category-wise product popularities.
+This web app was designed to calculate the popularity of products from a particular catalog containing grocery products sold on an e-retail app.
+Sales revenue and quantity data of every product and category were aggregated and used to calculate the product's popularity.
+For a specific date, a seasonal ARIMAX model was then trained to forecast the sales revenue and quantity data for the next seven days.
+This was done for products sold in every major city to provide city-wise and city-wise-category-wise product popularities.
+The forecasted popularity score was calculated by taking the weighted average of forecasted revenue and quantity data.

 A short demo of the app is given below: -